ConnectedBradford/CY_FDM_DepartmentForEducation/README.md

 ### src_KS5_student 2002/03-

-Key stage 5 attainment data.
-This has information on the post-16 assessment of learners in school sixth forms and FE colleges.
+Key stage 5 administrative data.
+This has information on assessment and exam entries, eligibility and inclusion of learners as well as some outcomes in sixth forms and FE colleges.

 ### src_absence - 2005/06-